joshdoc/smart_game_table/README.md

 Plays a game similar to an Undertale boss fight on the table.
 - `dots.py` \
 Runs the user testing game without any of the data collection.
+- `macrodata.py` \
+Plays a game similar to the macrodata refinement job in Severance.
 - `mouse.py` \
 Makes the table into a functional touchscreen.
 - `menu.py` \